the main vine, not the loose one.

 something you do not" syndrome.
 This false power is sourced

-in lack of big picture knowledge and
+in a lack of big picture knowledge and personal capability and

 Deep understanding of a concept is about identifying key

 understandings that form the "arch of sense and knowing.

 I like to explore deep understanding with teachers and students

 and ask them to try and write a statement that captures the